-Each time you create a new form, it'll be created with the default
+Each time you create a new page, it'll be created with the default

 draft status.
 Because of this, you won't be able to immediately show it on your website in any way.

-In order to make it work, you need to publish your form, which can be done directly the form builder, or from the forms list.
+In order to make it work, you need to publish your page, which can be done directly the page builder, or from the pages list.

-Once you publish your form, you'll be able to show it either via the provided React components or by embeding it into your pages created via the Page Builder app.
+Once you publish your page, you'll be able to show it on your website.

 Pages can have multiple "revisions" (also known as "versions").

 1. Once you publish it, the revision gets locked, meaning you cannot make any changes to it anymore.
 The only way to introduce new changes is by creating a new revision.